 A Bluetooth-enabled Tivoli radio allows you to tune in to a handful of local stations or stream music from your smartphone if you’re so inclined.
 A direct-line phone is also provided in case you run out of s’mores or need to chat with the Getaway staff.

 For two days, we occupied our time by winding down and appreciating the fine art of doing … nothing.

-We read (a handful of nature, the outdoors, and living simply are provided), played Uno, cooked together, and spent a lot of time starting out that big, beautiful picture window.
+We read (a handful of books about nature, the outdoors, and living simply are provided), played Uno, cooked together, and spent a lot of time staring out that big, beautiful picture window.
 I wrote a Haiku.
 If you get stir-crazy, there are hiking trails and 20 acres of private grounds to explore.

 The cabins are positioned far enough away to provide the illusion of seclusion, but close enough to ensure you never get that creepy “alone in a cabin in the woods” feel.
 Our campfire spot was cleverly positioned to look into the woods, away from our neighbors.